erithobra/databases/sql-joins-lesson/README.md

 ## Independent Practice: Inner JOINs

 Now you ll use inner joins to query `courses` and `instructors` tables.
-The data in both the tables is,
+The data in both the tables is:

 `COURSES`